The best easy and super crispy air fryer breakfast hash. Make amazing potato hash with barely an effort and a fraction of the oil!

 After the first time, I knew this was a recipe that I had to share.

-Perfectly crispy on the outside hash is one of my favorite breakfast recipes, but the oven version takes so long that I rarely make it.
+Perfectly crispy on the outside hash is one of my favorite breakfast recipes, but the oven version takes so long that I do not make it as an every day breakfast.

 This recipe uses a fraction of the oil I normally would use, and is insanely crispy with barely any work!